Aging Answers Wilmington

 Plan ahead.
 When visiting, use your time wisely.
 Do things with your family member that are just plain enjoyable.
 But also

 - go to medical appointments.
 Get to know the providers.
-Ensure that releases are signed so that you can talk with the doctors as needed.
+Ensure that releases are signed so you can talk with the doctors as needed.

 - address housekeeping issues.
 Fix potential hazards, such as loose rugs, rickety stairs, and burned-out light bulbs.
 Check for signs that regular help is needed, such as garbage or laundry piling up.